mavryk-network/mavryk-protocol/docs/developer/error_monad_p1_result.rst

 Promises of results: Lwt and ``result`` together
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In Octez, we have functions that perform I/O and also may fail.
+In Mavkit, we have functions that perform I/O and also may fail.
 In this
 case, the function returns a promise of a ``result``.
 This is the topic
 of this section.